peerdraft/obsidian-plugin/README.md

 As soon as you close your document in Obsidian, the session stops automatically.
 Updates will not be shared anymore and the secret link stops working.
 When you start a new session, a new link will be created.

+## Obsidian-to-Obsidian sync available

+Your collaborators can use the web editor or the Peerdraft Obsidian plugin to join a session.
+If they join a session from within Obsidian, a new document will be created and kept in sync as long as the session is active and they don't close the document.

 ## How to get started

 Visit [https://www.peerdraft.app](https://www.peerdraft.app) to create an account and get started.
 There is a "Forever Free" plan available.